IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/icon.md

 <!-- Blazor -->

-To get started with the `IgbIcon` component, you first need to register the `IgbIconModule`.
+To get started with the `Icon` component, you first need to register the `IgbIconModule`.

 ```razor
 IgbIconModule.Register(IgniteUIBlazor);